adunoluwa1/8-Weeks-Challenge/Week_1/README.md

 - 🧙‍ Case Study Questions
 - 🚀 Solutions

+# 📂 Dataset
+This case study has 3 key datasets
+- sales
+- menu
+- members

 # 🧙‍♂️Case Study Questions
-Each of the following case study questions can be answered using a single SQL statement:
+> Each of the following case study questions can be answered using a single SQL statement:

 1. What is the total amount each customer spent at the restaurant?
 2. How many days has each customer visited the restaurant?